 This epic Namibian safari will give you the opportunity to see some of Africa’s rare and endangered wildlife roaming the mesmerizing landscapes of this fascinating country.

 This self-drive safari trip takes you from the forested slopes and dinosaur footprints of the Waterberg Plateau National Park to the coastal oasis of Swakopmund, via the famed Etosha National Park and red-hued Palmwag Concession.
 Along the way, you’ll see rare desert elephants and endangered black rhinos, along with some of Africa’s finest hunters – lions, leopards, cheetahs, hyenas and wild dogs.
 You’ll peek at wildlife interacting at floodlit watering holes, and enjoy a marine cruise alongside playful dolphins and curious Cape fur seals.

 Watch black eagles & Cape vultures soaring overhead

 Track endangered black rhinos through the bush

 Spot rare desert-adapted elephants

 Observe wildlife interact at floodlit watering holes

 Enjoy a marine cruise with playful dolphins & seals

-This exciting trip to Namibia includes international flights, car rental, accommodation, entrance fees and selected excursions, all breakfasts, and most lunches and dinners.
+This exciting trip to Namibia includes car rental, accommodation, entrance fees and selected excursions, all breakfasts, and most lunches and dinners.

 Your Namibian safari adventure begins when you land in Windhoek, where you’ll be met by a representative who’ll sort out your rental car and point you in the right direction for your first stop: the Waterberg Plateau National Park.